sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/query-design.md

 Finally, call `SearchUtil.search()` to link everything together.
 It requires these parameters:

+1. `actions`: a map of actions the user can take on the returned elements (see [Available Actions](./available-actions.md) for more details).

 1. `booleanQueryUnsafeConsumer`: a boolean query to restrict the information we want to retrieve.

 1. `filter`: pass-through of the filter object.